How a Microwave Oven Works Published 12/10/2011

 Now I'm doing something we recommend you don't do.
-You shouldn't ever take off the outer casing of your microwave, like I'm doing.
-It should only ever be done by a qualified appliance engineer.
+You shouldn't ever take off the outer casing off your microwave, like I'm doing, it should only ever be done by a qualified appliance engineer.
 We've got high voltages inside and it can be potentially quite dangerous.
 But I'm doing that so I can show you the flow of the electrical current through the microwave - obviously I'm unplugged from the mains.

 Now the control board is obviously where we set the power level and duration that we want to cook for.
 From there it comes down to this big lump at the bottom here which is a transformer.
-And that's just jumping the voltage up from ordinary 240 volt mains electricity, up to several thousand volts - it depends on what make and model of microwave you've got.
-But we need that really high voltage to power this part which is called the magnetron.
-And the magnetron is what actually produces the microwaves.
+That's just jumping the voltage up from ordinary 240 volt mains electricity, up to several thousand volts - it depends on what make and model of microwave you've got.
+But we need that really high voltage to power this part which is called the magnetron, and the magnetron is what actually produces the microwaves.

-Now there's just a couple of motors I want to show you.
+Now there are just a couple of motors I want to show you.
 There's a motor here which is driving this fan.
 That's just to draw ambient air across the magnetron, stopping it getting too hot.
 That comes past the bulb and across the cavity and then vents out this side of the microwave.
-Now the other motor is right in the middle underneath here.
-And that's just what turns the plate 'round whist the microwave is on and the food is cooking.
+Now the other motor is right in the middle underneath here and that's just what turns the plate around whilst the microwave is on and the food is cooking.